 - What to know and considerations when you make the switch

-You can scroll down to the transition details, but first here are some features we've added that show how New Relic One dashboards are a clear improvement over Insights dashboards.
+You can scroll down to the transition details, but first here are some features we've added that show how New Relic dashboards are a clear improvement over Insights dashboards.

-With New Relic One, you get:
+With our improved platform, you get:

 - Improved query experience: You can query both the

 Metricdata type and metric timeslice data.

 - Easy customization: Every visualization now has the query accessible.
 You can augment any curated chart just by changing the NRQL query.

 Not only can you select a wide range of visualization options, you can also add more to your dashboards: